Skip to content

 🔹 They are automatically gathered using the setup module.

-🔹 Useful for conditional logic in playbooks.
+🔹 They are useful for conditional logic in playbooks.

 🔹 Custom facts can be created for customized automation.